sr1nvs/sentiment-analysis-text/README.md

-sentiment analysis models based on text input consists of two models - one pretrained ([roBERTa](https://huggingface.co/docs/transformers/model_doc/roberta)) and the other model which i trained myself based on some random dataset i found on which explains its skill issue. also has a gui based predictor, my first time using pyqt5
+sentiment analysis models based on text input consists of two models - one pretrained ([roBERTa](https://huggingface.co/docs/transformers/model_doc/roberta)) and the other model which i trained myself based on some random dataset i found on which explains its skill issue. also has a gui based predictor (my first time using pyqt5)